CaTS-Bench: Can Language Models Describe Time Series?

 A legitimate concern when using a single LLM to generate reference captions is the potential for evaluation bias towards the specific linguistic style of that model.
-To ensure that CaTS-Bench evaluates generalizable time series understanding capabilities rather than facility in mimicking a Gemini's linguistic style, we conducted a robustness experiment.
+To ensure that CaTS-Bench evaluates generalizable time series understanding capabilities rather than the tendency to mimic Gemini's linguistic style, we conducted a robustness experiment.

 We systematically paraphrased a representative subset of our ground truth captions (agriculture, crime, demography, Walmart) using architecturally distinct LLMs (GPT-4o, Gemma 27B, and Llama 90B), resulting in three additional sets of ground truth captions.
 The paraphrasing prompt was designed to instruct the model to thoroughly alter sentence structure, syntax, and word choice while preserving all factual information, numeric values, and statistical details with absolute fidelity.
 The prompt used for paraphrasing is shown in~\ref{caption paraphrasing prompt}.
 We define this paraphrased caption set as CaTS-Bench-Paraphrased, which contains captions that are semantically equivalent to the original ground truth but differ only in linguistic style.